mulesoft/data-weave-tutorial/README.md

 # DataWeave Tutorial

-This repository contains the content shown in the [DataWeave Tutorial](https://developer.mulesoft.com/learn/dataweave)
+This repository contains the content shown in the [DataWeave Tutorial](https://developer.mulesoft.com/learn/dataweave/tutorial)

 The docs are located [here](https://github.com/mulesoft-labs/data-weave-tutorial/tree/master/src/main/docs)

-### The docs folder structure
+### The docs Folder Structure

 We use **a folder for each section** of the tutorial and a couple of files to describe the content of each section.